ghoomfrog/silili/README.md

 ### Singular and Plural

-Words are not singular nor plural on their own. *kiwi* can mean one bird or multiple birds.
+Words are not singular nor plural on their own.
+For example, *kiwi* can mean one bird or multiple birds.
 The words *un* (one) and *tutu* (group) can be used to explicitly mark singular and plural.

 *kiwi un* — a bird